guettafa/MQTT-Container/README.md

 # Project Title
 This repo was made during my IDO programming course and it contains the code to receive a message from a pi and transmit it to an MQTT broker, change its format and re-send it to the pi.
+(This repo is for the container part)

 ## Context
 The pi is connected to a button + a LED 8x8 matrix and if this button is pressed, the number 1 is sent to a container that will publish to a broker and transform the format with a team number.
 The message is then retrieved from the broker and sent to the pi so the matrix will flash the led that correspond to the team number.